-Take an existing product and get student's thinking about how they could improve it - think about what improve can mean; make more efficient, make work better, provide emotional value, make more fun, make more sustainable, make more accessible, etc.
+Improve an existing product idea - think about what improve can mean; make more efficient, make work better, provide emotional value, make more sustainable or healthier

-Give students a collection of products and objects that are interesting in some way - these can be innovative, quirky, compact, expanding, durable, sustainable, and so on.
+Give students a collection of products and objects that are interesting in some way - these can be innovative, quirky, compact, expanding, durable, renewable and so on.
 How could aspects of these products be used in their designs?